MinecraftForge/Documentation/docs/tileentities/tileentity.md

 Tile Entities are like simplified Entities, that are bound to a Block.
 They are used to store dynamic data, execute tick based tasks and for dynamic rendering.
-Some examples would be, vanilla Minecraft to handle inventories on chests, smelting logic on furnaces, or area effects for beacons.
+Some examples from vanilla Minecraft would be: handling of inventories (chests), smelting logic on furnaces, or area effects for beacons.
 More advanced examples exist in mods, such as quarries, sorting machines, pipes, and displays.

 !!! note
-    `TileEntities` aren't a solution for everything and they can cause lag when used in large amounts.
+    `TileEntities` aren't a solution for everything and they can cause lag when used wrongly.
     When possible, try to avoid them.

 ## Creating a `TileEntity`
 In order to create a `TileEntity` you need to extend the `TileEntity` class.
 It is important that your `TileEntity` has a default constructor, so that Minecraft can properly load it.
 After you've created your class, you need to register the `TileEntity`.
 For this you need to call
 ```JAVA
     GameRegistry#registerTileEntity(Class<? extends TileEntity> tileEntityClass, ResourceLocation key)
 ```
 Where the first parameter is simply your TileEntity class and the second the registry name of your TileEntity.
+At this point you can either choose to do it during the `FMLPreInitializationEvent` or during the `RegistryEvent.Register<Block>` event, as `TileEntities` don't have their own Registry Event yet.

 !!! note
     The method to register a `TileEntity` is using a `String` instead of a `ResourceLocation` before Forge version `14.23.3.2694`